hashkat/hashkat/docs/tutorial04.md

 ### Classic Barabasi

 The Classic Barabasi configuration is one in which new agents entering the network make one connection with another agent.
 To simplify the model, we set follow_rates to zero, so that the only follow decision is made by the entering agent.
-It should be noted however that allowing follow_back or following_through_retweets may permit the agent to follow even though their follow_rate is zero.
+It should be noted that allowing follow_back or following_through_retweets may permit the agent to follow even though their follow_rate is zero.

 #### Constructing The Network

 Our starting point is the **INFILE.yaml** created in [Tutorial 3](https://github.com/hashkat/hashkat/blob/master/docs/tutorial_input_files/tutorial03/INFILE.yaml).
-The **INFILE.yaml** file we will create in this example can be found for reference in the [hashkat/docs/tutorial_input_files/tutorial04_classic_barabasi](https://github.com/hashkat/hashkat/blob/master/docs/tutorial_input_files/tutorial04_classic_barabasi/INFILE.yaml).
+The **INFILE.yaml** we create in this example can be found for reference in the [hashkat/docs/tutorial_input_files/tutorial04_classic_barabasi](https://github.com/hashkat/hashkat/blob/master/docs/tutorial_input_files/tutorial04_classic_barabasi/INFILE.yaml).

 <center>
 <iframe width="560" height="315" src="https://www.youtube.com/embed/ENwr6_pTo0k" frameborder="0" allowfullscreen></iframe>